stuible/VCH-homehealth/pages/modules/person-centred-care/case-studies/franny.md

 visit:
   Initial Visit: Franny appears pale and tired.
 She is having problems eating due to the nausea.
-She has been missing taking her medications because of the nausea and Paula worries that this may contribute to a change in her mental health.
+She has been neglecting to take her medications because of the nausea and Paula worries that this may contribute to a change in her mental health.
 Most recently, Franny had an emergency appendectomy and the surgical incision has dehisced.

 reflection:
   - What are your preconceived ideas when caring for clients with mental health challenges or substance use disorder?